 Sometimes people confuse a cold with the flu.
 But with the flu, people are generally more unwell and flu symptoms may last longer.

 Occasionally, flu can cause serious illness.
 This depends on the type of virus and a child's age and general health.
 The flu can be more serious in children who also have a long-lasting (chronic) disease.
-Your doctor can provide more advice if this is the case with your child.
+Your doctor can give you more advice if your child has one of these conditions.

-How easy to catch (contagious) is the flu?
+How easy is it to catch the flu?

-The flu virus is very easily spread and anyone can catch it - it doesn't matter how fit and healthy your child is.
+The flu virus is very easy to catch and can affect anyone - it doesn't matter how fit and healthy your child is.